AdobeDocs/creative-cloud-enterprise-learn.es-ES/help/cce/alphabetsoup.md

 ---
-title: Descodificación de la sopa de letras de formatos gráficos
+title: Decoding the Alphabet Soup of Graphic Formats
-description: Los archivos JPG, PNG, SVG, GIF y EPS se utilizan normalmente en el diseño, algunos para páginas web y otros para presentaciones, publicaciones y proyectos creativos.
-Pero, ¿qué significan y cuál deberían escoger?
+description: JPG, PNG, SVG, GIF, and EPS files are all commonly used in design, some for web pages, others for presentations, publications and creative projects.
+Pero, ¿qué significan y qué debes elegir?
 role: User
 level: Beginner, Intermediate
 kt: 8038